semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

     <class 'numpy.ndarray'>

-We have passed as the first parameter 3, which is the starting point of our array, then the stopping point.
+We have passed as the first argument 3, which is the starting point of our array, then the stopping point.
 Remember, the stopping number is not included so for example if the stopping number is 8, the array counts up to 7.

 We can also use the step to skip every number at a specific step.